Ontario Workplace Injury Lawyers

 Death Benefits

-In the event of a fatal work-related injury or medical condition, or when a work injury contributes to a person’s death, workers’ compensation can pay qualifying dependents benefits up to a maximum of $320,000 and burial expenses up to $10,000.
+In the event of a fatal work-related injury or illness, or when a workplace injury contributes to a person’s death, workers’ compensation may provide death benefits to qualifying dependents along with coverage for burial expenses.

 California Workers’ Compensation Benefits Process